Any pet owner knows that their furry friends rule their home, so it’s no surprise that specialised pet cameras are becoming increasingly popular.

 - Notifications need refinement

-The main Pawbo+ is neat and compact unit, although lags its rivals in terms of video quality.
+The main Pawbo+ is neat and compact unit, although lags behind rivals in terms of video quality.
 The camera opts for 720p HD rather than the fully-fledged 1080p.
 However, the Pawbo makes up for its technical deficiencies with a host of games and entertainment options.

 The standard Pawbo+ has two-way communication and a laser chasing game, which you can play manually or set to run automatically, making it useful while you’re at home as well.